OlivierLD/raspberry-coffee/java-python/README.md

 > Good article about the same topics, on Baeldung website, at <https://www.baeldung.com/java-working-with-python>

+## Sensors, actuators
+Two things to keep in mind - specially when using servers (TCP and REST).
+Sensors are to be read - you **_get_** data from the sensors, and actuators are to be written to, you _**push**_ data to the actuator.
+For example:
+- You _read_ data from a magnetometer
+- You _push_ data to an oled screen, or a servo driver.

+Typically, if you build a REST server to read data from a sensor, you'd be using the `GET` verb.
+Similarly, if you want to send data to a screen, you'd be using a `POST` verb.

 ## Options
 Several options could be considered...
 - GraalVM